-- [forthcoming 2018] “Review: Ole H. Pind Kaccāyana and Kaccāyanavutti, Pali Text Society, Bristol, 2013”, Orientalische Literaturzeitung (OLZ), De Gruyter.
+- [forthcoming 2018] “Review: Ole H. Pind.
+Kaccāyana and Kaccāyanavutti.
+Bristol, Pali Text Society, 2013”, Orientalische Literaturzeitung (OLZ), De Gruyter.

 - [forthcoming 2018] with A.M.
 Gornall, “Pāli Scholars and Philosophers in Sri Lanka and Southeast Asia”, entry for the Brill Encyclopedia of Buddhism, Brill.

 - (2018) with A.M.
-Gornall, “Verses of a Dying Arahant: A New Translation and Revised Edition of the Telakaṭāhagāthā”, Journal of the Pali Text Society XXXIII, Bristol, Pali Text Society.
+Gornall, “Verses of a Dying Arahant: A New Translation and Revised Edition of the Telakaṭāhagāthā”, Journal of the Pali Text Society XXXIII.
+Bristol, Pali Text Society.

-- (2017) “The Role of Pali Grammar in Burmese Buddhism”, Journal of Burma Studies 21, 1st issue, June 2017, Northern Illinois University Press.
+- (2017) “The Role of Pali Grammar in Burmese Buddhism”, Journal of Burma Studies 21, 1st issue, June.
+Northern Illinois University Press.

-- (2015) “A New Reading of the Meghadūta”, in Puṣpikā vol. 3 Proceedings of the 4 th International Indology Graduate Research Symposium, Ed.
-R. Leach and J. Pons, Oxbow Books.
+- (2015) “A New Reading of the Meghadūta”, in Puṣpikā, vol. 3: Proceedings of the 4th International Indology Graduate Research Symposium, eds.
+R. Leach and J. Pons.
+Oxford, Oxbow Books.

 - (2014) “The creative erudition of Chapaṭa Saddhammajotipāla”, Journal of Indian Philosophy, 42, 4, September.

 - [forthcoming] Samāsaniddesa.
-A Critical Edition and Translation of the Book on Nominal Composition, Materials for the Study of the Tipiṭaka, Fragile Palm Leaves Foundation, Lumbini/Bangkok.
+A Critical Edition and Translation of Chapaṭa Saddhammajotipāla’s Commentary on Kaccāyana’s Nominal Composition.
+Lumbini/Bangkok: Materials for the Study of the Tipiṭaka, Fragile Palm Leaves Foundation.

-- [forthcoming 2018] En palabras del Buddha, a Spanish translation, of a selection of suttas from the Pāli Canon, based on Bodhi’s In the Buddha’s Words.
+- [forthcoming 2018] (With Abraham Vélez de Cea and Ricardo Guerrero) En palabras del Buddha.
+Spanish translation of a selection of suttas from the Pali canon following Bhikkhu Bodhi’s In the Buddha’s Words (Wisdom Publications, 2005).

 Conferences and Lectures

-- ‘Two Destinies Without a Third: The Myth of the Original King in the Dīgha Nikāya and the Śāntiparvan of the Mahābhārata’, guest lecture at Mahābhārata Lecture Series, Centre of Dvaita Philosophy, Manipal Academy of Higher Education, Manipal, April 7, 2018.
+- ‘Two Destinies Without a Third: The Myth of the Original King in the Dīgha Nikāya and in the Śāntiparvan of the Mahābhārata’.
+Mahābhārata Lecture Series, Centre of Dvaita Philosophy, Manipal Academy of Higher Education.
+Manipal, Karnataka.
+7 April, 2018.

-- ‘Two Textual Problems in the Dīgha Nikāya’, presentation at the Conference of the Japanese Association of Indology and Buddhist Studies, Tokyo, 3-4 September, 2016
+- ‘Two Textual Problems in the Dīgha Nikāya’.
+Presentation at the Conference of the Japanese Association of Indology and Buddhist Studies.
+Tokyo.
+3-4 September, 2016.

-- Participant at the Symposium Buddhist Studies Today, organised by the Robert H. N. Ho and Family Foundation, University of British Columbia, Vancouver, 7-9 July, 2015
+- Participant at the Symposium Buddhist Studies Today, organised by the Robert H. N. Ho and Family Foundation, University of British Columbia.
+Vancouver.
+7-9 July, 2015.

-- ‘Grammatical Quotations in Ariyavaṃsa’s Maṇisāramañjūsā, a fifteenth-century Abhidhamma Commentary’, presentation at the conference Scholastic or Transformational?
-Explorations of Burmese Abhidhamma, King’s College, London, 30 June, 2015
+- ‘Grammatical Quotations in Ariyavaṃsa’s Maṇisāramañjūsā, a fifteenth-century Abhidhamma Commentary’.
+Presentation at the conference Scholastic or Transformational?
+Explorations of Burmese Abhidhamma.
+King’s College, London.
+30 June, 2015.

-- ‘The Pajjamadhu: Pāli Poetry in Translation, Jumping without a Net’, presentation at the 12th Yu Wue Buddhist Conference, Hanzhou, 12-15 December, 2014
+- ‘The Pajjamadhu: Pāli Poetry in Translation, Jumping without a Net’.
+Presentation at the 12th Yu Wue Buddhist Conference.
+Hanzhou.
+12-15 December, 2014.

-- ‘The creative erudition of Chapaṭa Saddhammajotipāla, a 15th-century Burmese scholar monk’, presentation at the Coffee Break Conference, La Sapienza, Rome, 21-23 December, 2012
+- ‘The creative erudition of Chapaṭa Saddhammajotipāla, a 15th-century Burmese scholar monk’.
+Presentation at the Coffee Break Conference.
+La Sapienza, Rome.
+21-23 December, 2012.